Moduli of Gorenstein Q-homology projective planes: Introduction

-We work over $\C$ or any algebraically closed field $K$ of characteristic zero (although most computations are caried out over $\Q$).
+We work over $\C$ or any algebraically closed field $K$ of characteristic zero (although most computations are carried out over $\Q$, in fact).
 All root lattices $A_n, D_k, E_l$ are taken to be negative-definite.
-Orthogonal sums are indicated by a '$+$', and likewise by $2R$ etc. The notation $R(m)$ indicates the same abstract $\Z$-module with intersection form multiplied by $m$.
+Orthogonal sums are indicated by a '$+$', and likewise by $2R$ etc. The notation $R(m)$ indicates the same abstract $\Z$-module as $R$, but with intersection form multiplied by an integer $m$.